Sons of the American Revolution

-The organization is distinct from the Sons of the Revolution, a separate descendants heritage organization founded on February 22, 1876, by businessman John Austin Stevens and members of The Society of the Cincinnati.
-SAR Founder William Osborn McDowell disagreed with the Sons of the Revolution requirement at that time that all state societies were to be subordinate to the New York society.
+The organization is distinct from the Sons of the Revolution, a separate patriotic organization founded on February 22, 1876, by businessman John Austin Stevens and members of the Society of the Cincinnati.
+Sons of the American Revolution founder William Osborn McDowell disagreed with the Sons of the Revolution requirement at that time that all state societies were to be subordinate to the New York Society.

 History

-The first organization of descendants of Revolutionary War patriots was established in San Francisco, California, in 1876.
-A group of men who were descendants of Revolutionary War veterans gathered to celebrate the centennial of the Declaration of Independence and the founding of the United States.
+The first organization of descendants of Revolutionary War patriots was established in San Francisco, in 1876.
+A group of men who were descendants of American Revolutionary War veterans gathered to celebrate the centennial of the Declaration of Independence and the founding of the United States.
 They also wanted to honor the men and women who pledged their lives, fortunes, and livelihood to the striving for independence from Great Britain.
-This group formed an organization called the Sons of Revolutionary War Sires (SRWS).
-There is, however, no direct link between the SRWS and the SAR except that members of the SRWS were permitted to join the SAR after its founding in 1889.
+This group formed an organization called the Sons of Revolutionary War Sires.
+There is, however, no direct link between the Sons of Revolutionary War Sires and the Sons of the American Revolution except that members of the Sons of Revolutionary War Sires were permitted to join the Sons of the American Revolution after its founding in 1889.

-The history of the SAR can be traced to the founding of the Sons of the Revolution, the New York Society which was organized in 1876.
-The SR was founded by John Austin Stevens who envisioned an aristocratic social and hereditary organization along the lines of the Society of the Cincinnati.
-In 1889 William Osborn McDowell, a New Jersey financier and businessman, organized the New Jersey Society of the Sons of the Revolution but was unwilling to accept the SR's requirement that other state societies be subordinate to the New York society.
-Furthermore, McDowell wanted the society to become more of a mass movement of descendants of Revolutionary patriots rather than an exclusive social club.
-As a result, McDowell organized the Sons of the American Revolution (SAR) at Fraunces Tavern in New York on April 30, 1889.
-This was the centennial for the inauguration of George Washington as the First President of the United States of America in 1789.
-SAR membership number 1 was assigned to McDowell.
-In addition to organizing the SAR, McDowell worked with six women to organize the National Society Daughters of the American Revolution on July 29, 1890.
+The organization's founding can be traced to the Sons of the Revolution, a New York City society that was organized in 1876.
+Sons of the Revolution was founded by John Austin Stevens, who envisioned an aristocratic social and hereditary organization along the lines of the Society of the Cincinnati.

+In 1889, William O. McDowell, a New Jersey financier and businessman, organized the New Jersey Society of the Sons of the Revolution but was unwilling to accept the Sons of the Revolution's requirement that other state societies be subordinate to the New York society.
+McDowell also wanted the society to become more of a mass movement of descendants of Revolutionary patriots rather than an exclusive social club.

+McDowell organized the Sons of the American Revolution at Fraunces Tavern in New York City, on April 30, 1889, the same year as the centennial anniversary of the first inauguration of George Washington as the nation's first president in 1789.
+McDowell was the organization's first member.
+In addition to organizing the Sons of the American Revolution, McDowell worked with six women to organize Daughters of the American Revolution, a national organization for women who descend from American Revolution era figures.

-The SAR was formally granted a congressional charter by an act of Congress under Title 36 of the United States Code on June 9, 1906.
-The act was signed by President Theodore Roosevelt, who was a member.
+On June 9, 1906, Sons of the American Revolution was formally granted a congressional charter by an act of Congress under Title 36 of the United States Code.
+The act was signed by U.S. President Theodore Roosevelt, who was a member.